Cub0n/RaspberryPI-Docker-sheet/README.md

 * https://mohitgoyal.co/2021/04/14/going-rootless-with-docker-and-containers/

 ### Podman
-**Attention:** Debian 12 (Bookworm) will have Podman 4.3.x in their repositories (https://packages.debian.org/bookworm/podman) and hence installation can differ.
+**Attention: Debian 12 (Bookworm) will have Podman 4.3.x in their repositories (https://packages.debian.org/bookworm/podman) and hence installation can differ**

-The podman package in the distributiuon repository works, but user sockets were not supported properly or have bugs.
+The podman package in the distribution repository works, but user sockets were not supported properly or have bugs.
 So install a newer version from a third party repo.

 * Remove all Podman and/or Container related packages from your installation (*apt purge podman slirp4netns*), if you have already installed some.
 Otherwise you will encounter some problems if you mix the packages from the repos.